weronikazak/weronikazak.github.io/blog/_posts/Cryptocurrencies/2021-08-01-Technical_Analysis.md

 But it wasn't just Honma's first mover status, that made his trading so successful.

-##### HUMAN PSYCHOLOGY IS THE CRITICAL FACTOR
+## HUMAN PSYCHOLOGY IS THE CRITICAL FACTOR

 It was his understanding, that human psychology is what fundamentally moves any given market.

-Emotions like fear and greed follow surprisingly consistent patterns, and with the right analysis, these patterns can not only be easily seen on a candlestick chart, they can also be predicted/
+Emotions like fear and greed follow surprisingly consistent patterns, and with the right analysis, these patterns can not only be easily seen on a candlestick chart, they can also be predicted.

-##### OTHER FACTORS WORTH KEEPING IN MIND
+## OTHER FACTORS WORTH KEEPING IN MIND

 It is important to keep in mind, that although technical analysis has proven itself to be a powerful trading tool, there are other factors you should keep in mind, when it comes to crafting a trading strategy for cryptocurrency.